I believe that a series should be a series of related stories, not one story chopped into multiple pieces to sell more books.

 Love scenes should be tastefully erotic and occur where they fit—after a buildup of attraction and sexual tension, not gratuitous random sex thrown in.

 I strongly believe that a book should be well-edited and proofread prior to being released.
 Anything less is still a draft copy and should not be offered as a finished product.
-As a reader I want to get lost in a story, not be constantly slapped in the face with misspelled words, grammatical errors and plot contradictions.

 For those of you who want to know about me—I must admit, that's a lot harder to write than creating a character. :)